 If you’ve moved house since you last voted you must register at your new address, and paying council tax doesn’t mean you’re automatically registered to vote in your local area.
 Everyone you live with needs to register individually and all you’ll need to hand is your National Insurance number and passport.

 You can register to vote here.

-Make sure all your vaccinations are up to date before you arrive, particularly Measles, Mumps, Rubella (MMR) and Meningitis ACWY.
+Make sure all your vaccinations are up to date, particularly Measles, Mumps, Rubella (MMR), Meningitis ACWY and of course, COVID-19.
 If you want to know any more about what vaccinations you need then contact your local GP, who will also be able to book you in to be immunised.

 Buy a TV Licence